 Recently, some commentators and historians have begun to examine and evaluate the Irish soldiers' participation.
 Some attention is now being given to the sacrifice of the 35,500 Irish soldiers who died, the suffering of the 200,000 who watched their comrades perish and the grief of the loved ones who mourned for so many lives lost or ruined.

-This article first appeared in honor of Veteran's Day last November.
-It is this author's hope that on this Memorial Day in the USA, we will once again proudly remember all of our fallen heroes, especially those who gave their lives in WWI.
-He wasn't killed on the battlefield, but you can be certain that I will be cherishing the memory of a Galway-born dad who willingly set aside internal politics in order to fight for a much greater cause.
+This article first appeared in recognition of Veteran's Day a good many years ago.
+It has always been this author's hope that on every occasion of commemoration all over the world, we will proudly remember all of our fallen heroes.
+He wasn't killed on the battlefield, but you can be certain that I will forever cherish the memory of a Galway-born dad who willingly set aside internal politics in order to fight for a much greater cause.

 Interesting Fact: Did you know that Ireland has produced more Medal of Honor recipients than any other country?
 To learn more about those who were awarded the highest honor the USA can bestow, please click here: The Wild Geese

 Image"Poppy Field, Languedoc" published by kind permission of the artist, Mary Gregg Byrne.
 To see Mary's internet gallery, please click here: Changing Light Artworks